 Total Time

-Down Time should be recorded in accordance with the ‘IALA Recommendation ???? on Availability Objectives of Aids to Navigation Services’ (See Annex 3 for definitions).
+Down Time should be recorded in accordance with the ‘IALA Recommendation O-130 on Categorization and Availability Objectives for Short Range Aids to Navigation.

 As an example: It should be noted that for lights Down Time as per Total Time in the formula does not differentiate between periods of daylight and darkness.